BuildLowCode/test-stackbit-business-242c9/content/pages/index.md

     elementId: ''
     backgroundSize: full
     title: Get early access
-    text: >-
+    text: >
-      Sign up your team today to be the first to try out our new product to increase your team's productivity.
+      Sign up  today to be the first to try out our new product to increase your gym's management & productivity.
     form:
       type: FormBlock
       elementId: sign-up-form